-- Western Channel routes: services from Portsmouth, Southampton, Poole, Weymouth, Plymouth, etc. - English Channel (short sea crossing) routes: services from Ramsgate, Dover, Folkestone, Newhaven, Brighton, etc. - Irish Sea routes: services from Swansea, Pembroke, Fishguard, Holyhead, Liverpool, Stranraer, Cairnryan, the Isle of Man, etc. - North Sea routes: services from North Shields, Hull, Felixstowe, Harwich, Sheerness, etc. I. Ferry Boats: Ferryboats, or ferry liners, found in many parts of the world, exist for transporting travellers on fresh and salt water.
+- Western Channel routes: services from Portsmouth, Southampton, Poole, Weymouth, Plymouth, etc. - English Channel (short sea crossing) routes: services from Ramsgate, Dover, Folkestone, Newhaven, Brighton, etc. - Irish Sea routes: services from Swansea, Pembroke, Fishguard, Holyhead, Liverpool, Stranraer, Cairnryan, the Isle of Man, etc. - North Sea routes: services from North Shields, Hull, Felixstowe, Harwich, Sheerness, etc. - I. Ferry Boats: Ferryboats, or ferry liners, found in many parts of the world, exist for transporting travellers on fresh and salt water.
 In India, these services are very famous, particulary in rural areas.
-Kerala is an example where regular ferry servi States, ferryboats have been used to cross Lake Mich and the state of Washington, as well as in other travellers to combine the use of a motor vehicle wi over large stretches of water by carrying campers and featuring staterooms, restaurants, and entertainme many countries, including England, France and the operated in India in major rivers.
+Kerala is an example where regular ferry services are operated in lakes.
+In the United States, ferryboats have been used to cross Lake Michigan and for transport between Alaska and the state of Washington, as well as in other locations.
+Modern ferry boats permit travellers to combine the use of a motor vehicle with a trip over large stretches of water by carrying campers and trailers on the boat. - II.
+River boats: River boat is a boat used on rivers or to ply on rivers.
+River boats, featuring staterooms, restaurants, and entertainment, provide a popular means of travel in many countries, including England, France and the former Yugoslavia.
+Similar services are operated in India in major rivers. - III.
+Paddle wheelers: Paddle wheeler is basically a ship or a boat propelled by paddle wheels, driven by a steam engine.

-rivers.
-River boats, ar means of travel in .
-Similar services are

-III.
-Paddle wheelers: Paddle wheeler is basically a sleep ed by paddle wheels, driven by a steam engine.
 Though an old technology, Paddle wheelers have returned to some rivers in America.
-Paddle wheelers were in service from 1811 onwards in major rivers like, Mississippi, Missouri and Ohio.
+Paddle wheelers were in service from 1811 onwards in major rivers like, Mississippi, Missouri and Ohio. - IV.

-- IV.
 Houseboats: Houseboat is a boat that has been designed or modified to be used primarily as human dwelling and cruising.
 Houseboats have become increasingly popular in the United States.
 They can be rented, usually on a weekly basis.
 Indian backwaters are famous for houseboats.
 Houseboats of Kashmir are world famous, though the tourism has been in decline there due to terrorism.
 Kerala is another destination, where large houseboats are used.
-Based on houseboat cruises along network of rivers and lakes, a new kind of tourism called 'Backwater Tourism' is evolved in Kerala. - V. Canoes: Canoes are long narrow and light boats, pointed at both ends, moved by a paddle.
-They are very popular, used in water touring, in speed competitions, and in whitewater sport, or navigation through rapids in the boundary water areas between Minnesota and Canada, and in parts of Maine.
+Based on houseboat cruises along network of rivers and lakes, a new kind of tourism called 'Backwater Tourism' is evolved in Kerala.

+V. Canoes: Canoes are long narrow and light boats, pointed at both ends, moved by a paddle.
+They are very popular, used in water touring, in speed competitions, and in white-water sport, or navigation through rapids in the boundary water areas between Minnesota and Canada, and in parts of Maine.
 Canoe rental firms also operate on rivers.
 In India canoes are used for transportation of goods as well as for short passenger trips.